Welcome to the Sacrament of Reconciliation!

 Through God's Divine Love for us, we are provided this blessed opportunity to renew our relationship with Him and His Only Son, Jesus Christ, through cleansing ourselves of our sins in the sacrament of Reconciliation.

 The primary preparation for this sacrament comes from what families do at home to live out their faith.
 We truly believe that parents are the first and best choice for teaching the sacraments to their children.
 Our goal through the Faith Formation Sacramental Preparation program at Our Lady of Sorrows is to compound upon the knowledge each child learns at home through their parents and family traditions.
 That being said, preparation for the Sacrament of Reconciliation is an essential part of our second grade Faith Formation curriculum, for it is at that age (around 6-7 years old) that we feel children are old enough to grasp the basic understanding and meaning of the sacrament.
-Second Grade students, with the aid of their Faith Formation teachers, work diligently throughout the program year to learn and understand just how important the Sacraments are to our faith as a whole.
+Second Grade students, with the aid of their parents and Faith Formation teachers, work diligently throughout the program year to learn and understand just how important the Sacraments are to our faith as a whole.

-MINI-RETREAT
+FIRST RECONCILIATION MINI-RETREAT

 CELEBRATION DATE

-First Reconciliation will be celebrated on Saturday, January 25, 2020, in the church, at 1:30 p.m., weather permitting.
+First Reconciliation will be celebrated on Saturday, January 27, 2025 at 1:30 pm in the Church.

 OVERALL EXPECTATIONS